null

 Sound waves are like water.
 If there’s an opening somewhere, they will leak out.
 In the same way that water seeps through cracks in a pool, sound waves will find open areas to travel through.
 When determining how to soundproof anything, remember that it is important to have as close to 100% coverage as possible.

 If you keep these 3 principles in mind, you have a solid base for understanding how to make a room soundproof.
 The next step would be to understand all of the components of a room that potentially need to be soundproofed.
-The weak points for most any room and best to place to start are to soundproof a door or soundproof windows.
-Beyond that, you have to consider all 6 surfaces of the room: how to soundproof a wall, floor soundproofing, and soundproofing exisitng ceiling.
+To address the biggest weak points in most any room, learn how to soundproof a door and how to reduce noise through windows.
+After that, you have to consider all 6 surfaces of the room: how to soundproof a wall, how to soundproof a floor, and how to soundproof a ceiling.

 ways to block high frequency sounds